 I was approached and invited to a competitive interview.
 I was interested in the extremely worthwhile purpose of this organisation, which is to provide social investment access to initiatives originating in and supporting black and minoritised communities.

-Craig is Head of Team for Employment, HR Consultancy, and Immigration, and leads on all aspects of business development for the Employment and HR Consultancy team including speaking at regional and national events.
-He is a people-focussed HR professional with specialist knowledge in recruitment, talent management, people strategy and workforce design, and has extensive experience of working with clients from all sectors and holds specialist knowledge in education. |
+Craig is Head of HR Consultancy services and leads on all aspects of business development for the HR Consultancy team including speaking at regional and national events.
+He is a people-focussed HR professional with specialist knowledge in recruitment, talent management, people strategy and workforce design, and has extensive experience of working with clients from all sectors and holds specialist knowledge in education and charity.

 Trustee for: